EVALUATION RESULTS (updated Friday, 9/26/14, 3:30pm)

 The event and

-night and The Delco Times covered the game after
+and The Delco Times covered the game after promoting it

-promoting it on their Twitter feed during the
+on their Twitter feed during the day.
+Check out

 A special thank you to the players, who were challenged to "fill the room."
 You delivered!
 406 people paid to attend the varsity game, which shattered the record for paid attendance at the Skatium for an ICSHL varsity game.
 This is in addition to those who had passes for the game and those who attended the Pink the Rink Open Skate.
 WOW!